 I love how this 4×6″ sign turned out!
 On one side is the cute little bunny graphic.
 I love how he’s holding carrots.
-On the other side I have our Easter menu.
-I printed out on my home printer and stuck it in an IKEA frame.
-I love these versatile frames and they are so inexpensive.
+On the other side I have our Easter menu, which is totally customizable.

 Each place setting was completed with a custom place card, as you saw above.
 I think it makes it extra special to assign seating, even if we are sitting in our usual places!